 I don't have everything to submit an application right now, can I submit with some of the documents?

 You are able to start an application and return at a later date but when you submit we ask candidates to submit all entry requirements at once so not to hold up the admissions process.
 If items are missing, our admissions team will be in contact.
-At times, candidates are able to fast track their application and submit partially on the conditions of a conditional offer.

 Can you tell me if my experience is relevant?